seek-oss/wingman/.changeset/late-dancers-cross.md

 **apolloTypePolicies:** Add additional Apollo type policies

-This adds a policy `ApplicationQuestionnaire` and objects that are only accessible with a partner token.
+This adds a policy for `ApplicationQuestionnaire` and objects that are only accessible with a partner token.